 When it’s cold outside, we all know it’s incredibly important to keep your little one wrapped up and warm in a cosy coat.
 However, when travelling in a car seat the size of the coat adds slack to the harness, so if there’s an accident your baby won’t be restrained properly, and could be seriously harmed.

-To ensure your little one stays nice and secure, remove the coat in the car and place your little one into the harness without it.
-Then simply use the warm coat like a blanket; if they keep kicking it off, pop the arms back in, this helps to hold it in place keeping them warm.
+Remove their coat in the car and place your little one into the harness without it.
+Then simply use the warm coat like a blanket over the top.
+If they keep kicking it off, pop the arms back in, this helps to hold it in place and keep them warm.

 Getting a good night’s sleep